 The ISBNnet database collects all ISBN/CIP bibliographic records which have been published in Taiwan area.
 In providing the newest books information and correct publishers’ directory, ISBNnet maintains database to meet users’ demands any time.
 Libraries and library system have been using ISBN/CIP bibliographic database for acquisition and cataloging.
 The selected new books with cover-images, content / author introductions, award records and reviews are revised monthly.
 Users are welcomed to diverse access point to search and get authorized accounts to download free bibliographic records through friendly WebPages.

 On November 4, 2011, the NCL completed administrative procedures and announced operating principles for e-book ISBN applications.
 The procedures explain and introduce various aspects of e-book ISBN, including scope of application, compilation principles, display and print location, and extended applications of e-book section identification codes.

-In addition, this database support publications such as New Books: Recent and Forthcoming Publications in Taiwan, ROC (issued monthly)《全國新書資訊月刊》.
+In addition, this database support publications such as Taiwan Publishing and Reading (issued quarterly)《臺灣出版與閱讀》.
 It is distributed free of charge to all major public libraries, college and school libraries, publishers and booksellers.
-The fulltext of this Monthly can be downloaded on the ISBNnet.
+The fulltext of this Quarterly can be downloaded on the ISBNnet.